felixkylo82/ull-base/README.md

 Queue is also a list of nodes and each node has an array of pointers to the data segment.
 The same mechanism for the insertion and the reservation of nodes applies.

-Experimental results, performed in an intel i3 machine, show that the latency imposed to only 1/1,000,000 messages <= 100us at data rate = 1,000,000 messages per second.
+Experimental results, performed on an intel i3 machine, show that the latency imposed to only 1/1,000,000 messages <= 100us at data rate = 1,000,000 messages per second.